Some very powerful people have become extremely interested in your cat or dog.

 “But that abbreviated review comes with a cost,” says Russell.”
 There is a greater risk of pet drugs entering the market with unforeseen side effects.”

-“I recruited the General Manager of animal product in Scandinavia and we had frequent conversations.,” says Virapen.
+“I recruited the General Manager of animal product in Scandinavia and we had frequent conversations,” says Virapen.
 “He warned me of the many issues with the animal products.
 For example, while the company was still trying to get approval for human growth hormone (HGH) for animals, they were already injecting it into pigs and cows.
 They didn’t care that the HGH was contaminated: they were mostly waste from the human market although humans would be consuming these animals in the end.”

-Morever, Virapen says that pet medicines can be a dumping ground for expired human medicines.
+Moreover, Virapen says that pet medicines can be a dumping ground for expired human medicines.

 “The pharmaceutical companies use vaccinations and drugs they can’t dispense for humans on dogs.
 This includes expired lots as well as products not approved for human use.”